-This release version of NeuriteIQ (Neurite Image Quantitator) software is developed by the Center for Bioengineering and Informatics (CBI, Director: Dr. Stephen Wong), The Methodist Hospital Research Institute.
+This release version of NeuriteIQ (Neurite Image Quantitator) software is developed by the Center for Bioengineering and Informatics (CBI, Director: Dr. Stephen Wong), at the Houston Methodist Research Institute.
 It is a product of interdisciplinary research effort over the years.
 The bulk of the development effort was done in close collaboration with Junying Yuan's Laboratory at Department of Cell Biology, Harvard Medical School and with Alexei Degterevís Laboratory at School of Graduate Biomedical Sciences, Tufts University.
 We also have a previous version named Neurite, which is developed in collaboration with Professor Liang Ji at Bioinformatics Division, Tsinghua National Laboratory for Information Science and Technology (TNLIST) and Department of Automation, Tsinghua University, China

 The software aims to provide an automated pipeline for quantitative, reproducible, and accurate interpretation of automatic fluorescence microscopy images; in particular, for the labeling and measurement of neurites.
 NeuriteIQ is a fully automated tool with several parameters being set before the processing.
 Thus, it is well suitable for batch processing a large dataset of images with little human interference.
 This research is also funded by NIH R01 LM008696 (S Wong)

 Both single and batch processing functions are provided in NeuriteIQ.
 In single processing mode, the users can load a specific image and check the result manually after the automated processing.
 In batch processing mode, the labeling and measurement results are stored in Excel files.
 Currently, the measurement includes cell number, neuronal cell number, total intensity, average intensity, average area, total neurite length, average neurite length, and neurite brightness, and so on.